Green asparagus – my favorite vegetables 🙂

 Green asparagus should have a really nice, strong color and be neither too dry (woody) nor moldy at the ends.
 At home, it should be stored in a damp kitchen towel in the refrigerator for no longer than 4 days.
 It does not survive that long with me anyway… O 🙂

 When preparing, you should especially make sure to rinse the asparagus thoroughly with water and then either drain or lightly shake dry.
 Then you cut off about 1 cm of the dry end and peel the last third with a peeler.
-I personally don’t peel green asparagus, because its shell is much softer than the white one and can be eaten without problems!
+I personally don’t peel the green one, because its shell is much softer than the white one and can be eaten without problems!
 Say “hello” to fiber!

 - 1 tbsp coconut oil

 - some mustard or sesame seeds as you like

 - Preheat the pan with coconut oil at high speed – make it hot!